 Probably the most disturbing yet familiar age-old criticism is how ADU rentals could depress home values in the neighborhood — should those renters be low-income families on government assistance.

 How to Get Started on Your ADU

-Check your local and state zoning laws to see if they even allow ADUs, and if so, how many miles of red tape you might have to navigate.
+Check your local and state zoning laws to see if they even allow accessory dwelling units, and if so, how many miles of red tape you might have to navigate.
 Some cities are very supportive of ADUs, as they help with affordable housing options.
 Others aren’t.
 The laws vary widely.

 Portland probably has the least restrictive ADU laws.
 In fact, the property owner doesn’t even have to live on his property and can build an ADU up to 800 square feet (much bigger than average).

 Some cities allow a new addition to an existing house, but not standalone structures.
 Others might approve ADUs only if they're on large lots, which disqualify homeowners with small properties.
 To get the skinny on your local and state zoning laws and regulations, go to AccessoryDwellings.org for a simple breakdown.